 Child custody and visitation are legal terms often used interchangeably, but they refer to different aspects of a divorce or separation.
 Child custody refers to the legal rights of a parent and visitation refers to the lawful right of a parent to spend designated time with their child.
-Child custody and visitation can be complex topics, and it is always advisable to consult an experienced attorney before making any decisions.
+Child custody and visitation can be complex topics, and it is always advisable to consult an experienced Baton Rouge child custody lawyer before making any decisions.

 While parents might agree to prioritize the best interests of their children, they often disagree on what that actually looks like.
 Child custody disputes are among the most contentious issues that families face, and they can be emotionally charged and complex.
 When parents cannot come to an agreement, they may need to ask a judge to decide on a resolution.

 Custody disputes can be difficult for everyone involved.
 However, the goal is to ultimately make decisions that benefit each child.
 With that in mind, it is often best to reach an agreement outside of court.
-If you cannot do so, however, you can rest assured knowing that there are experienced attorneys who can help you navigate the process and protect your rights.
+If you cannot do so, however, you can rest assured knowing that there are experienced Baton Rouge child custody attorneys who can help you navigate the process and protect your rights.

 While most visitation disputes center around issues of time, there are many other common points of contention.
 One frequent source of conflict is the location of visits.
 Parents may live in different cities or states, which can make it difficult to coordinate schedules.
 Sometimes, one parent may refuse to allow the child to travel to the other parent’s home.
 Another common issue is the mode of transportation.
 Some parents may feel that their child is too young to travel alone, while others may object to driving long distances.
 Still, other parents may disagree about how much time the child should spend with each parent.
 These disputes can be challenging, but parents must remember that their child’s best interests should always come first.
 With that in mind, parents should try to reach a compromise that everyone can live with.